bakpakin/Editgrid/README.md

 * `drawScale` -- boolean indicating if the coordinate value is drawn for each gridline.
 Default is true.
 * `xColor` -- color of the x axis.
 Default is {255, 0, 0} (red).
 * `yColor` -- color of the y axis.
 Default is {0, 255, 0} (green).
 * `fadeFactor` -- color multiplier on subdivision grid lines.
-For example, if `color` is Default is 0.5.
+For example, if `color` is {100, 100, 100} and `fadeFactor` is 0.8, then the color of the minor gridlines will be {80, 80, 80}.
+Default is 0.5.
 * `interval` -- optional argument that makes the grid use a fixed interval instead of scaling with camera zoom.

 #### Coordinate conversion